raspberrypilearning/slug/en/step_4.md

 [[[generic-theory-colours]]]

-+ In the functions section, create a function called `draw_slug()` where we will put the code to draw the slug.
++ In the functions section, create a function called `draw_slug()`.
+You will put the code to draw the slug into it.

 [[[generic-python-simple-functions]]]

 + Inside your `draw_slug()` function, add a `for` loop to loop through each element in the `slug` list.

-Each of the x, y coordinates in the list represents a segment of the slug.
+Each element in the list represents the `x, y` coordinates of one segment of the slug.

-+ Use the `set_pixel` method to light up each pixel on the LED display, thus drawing the slug.
++ Inside the for loop, use the `set_pixel` method to light up each pixel you specified in the `slug` list, thus drawing all segments of the slug.

 --- hints ---
 --- hint ---
-The `set_pixel` method requires three arguments - the x coordinate of the pixel, the y coordinate of the pixel and the colour.
+The `set_pixel` method requires three arguments: the x coordinate of the pixel, the y coordinate of the pixel, and the colour.
 --- /hint ---

 --- hint ---
 Your `for` loop will examine each segment of the slug in turn.
-If you wrote your loop as
+If you wrote your loop like this:

 ```python
 for segment in slug: